Dateline: 21 November 2008

 For that matter, I feel the same about professional football, baseball, basketball, and any other ball games.
 They mean nothing to me.
 I care not for their troubles and ultimate fate.
 Please, don’t make me laugh.

 I could continue on down the list, but I’m sure you get the idea.
 It isn’t that I don’t like sports.
 I just don’t like watching sports.
 Neither do I like the hype and hooey and absurdity of professional sports.
 Why would I waste my time watching these “opiates of the masses.”
 Spectator sports and vicarious thrills don't do anything for me.
+And I never encouraged my sons to be involved in organized sports.
 There is too much else of real substance to do and learn.

 Uh oh.
 Now I’ve probably offended a fair share of my readership.
 That is no way to make one’s site meter spin.
 I hope you don’t take my comments personally.